On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Layered Brownian Bridge Constructions

-Upon accepting a proposed sample path skeleton within the UEA (as simulated by \algBBL\, and \algBESSEL\, and so satisfying \textbf{P1--P2}), we need to be able to simulate the sample path at further inference times (\algUEA\, Step *) in order to satisfy \textbf{P3}.
+Upon accepting a proposed sample path skeleton within the UEA (as simulated by Algorithm~\ref{algbbl} and Algorithm~\ref{algbessel} and so satisfying Principles \ref{prinlayer} and \ref{prinprop}), we need to be able to simulate the sample path at further times (Algorithm~\ref{alguea} Step~2) in order to satisfy Principle~\ref {prinrest}.
 Any further simulation is conditional on information obtained constructing the sample path skeleton.
-In particular, our sample path belongs to $D_\iota$ (by \algBBL), the sample path minimum (or maximum) belongs to a particular layer (as a consequence of the mixture proposal in (\ref{eq:hatM or vM})), we have simulated the sample path minimum (or maximum) (either $X_\tau=\m_{s,t}$ or $X_\tau=\vm_{s,t}$ by \algBBM) and skeletal points ($X_{\xi_1},\ldots{},X_{\xi_\kappa}$) and finally we have simulated whether the sample path maximum (or minimum) is contained in the first $(\iota-1)$ layers or in the $\iota^{\text{th}}$ layer (by evaluating the Radon-Nikod{\'y}m derivative in (\ref{eq:rn bbb}) by means of (\ref{eq:PMinDi}) and (\ref{eq:PMinvMM})).
-In summary, we have four possible sets of conditional information for our sample path $X$,
+In particular, our sample path belongs to $D_\iota$ (by Algorithm~\ref{algbbl}), the sample path minimum (or maximum) belongs to a particular interval (w.p. $1$, as a consequence of the mixture proposal in (\ref{eqhatMorvM1}), (\ref{eqhatMorvM2})), we have simulated the sample path minimum (or maximum) (either $X_\tau =\hat{m} _{s,t}$ or $X_\tau=\check{m}_{s,t}$ by Algorithm~\ref{algris}) and skeletal points ($X_{\xi_1},\ldots,X_{\xi_\kappa}$) and finally we have simulated whether the sample path maximum (or minimum) is contained in the first $(\iota-1)$ Bessel layers or in the $\iota$th Bessel layer (by evaluating the Radon--Nikod{\'y}m derivative in (\ref{eqrnbbb}) by means of (\ref {eqPMinDi}) and (\ref{eqPMinvMM})).
+In summary, we have four possible sets of conditional information for our sample path,

-The difficulty in simulating further intermediate inference times conditional on the above is that the layer information pertaining to the sample path minimum and maximum induces a dependancy between the sub-interval in which we want to simulate an intermediate point, and all other sub-intervals.
-An additional complication arises as we know precisely the minimum (or maximum) of the sample path, so the law we need to simulate further inference points from is that of a Bessel bridge conditioned to remain in a given interval.\\ \\ However, the minimum (or maximum) simulated in \algBESSEL\, Step 2 is auxiliary sample path information (as in (\ref{eq:demarg})) and doesn't constitute part of the exact algorithm skeleton, so can be discarded.
-Furthermore, layer information regarding the sample path minimum and maximum is sufficient in determining a layer for the entire sample path.
-As such, reconsidering $S_1$ in light of the above ($S_2,S_3,S_4$ can be similarly considered) we have,
+The difficulty in simulating the process at further intermediate times conditional on the above is that information pertaining to the sample path minimum and maximum induces a dependency between the sub-interval in which we want to simulate an intermediate point, and all other sub-intervals.
+An additional complication arises as we know precisely the minimum (or maximum) of the sample path, so the law we need to simulate further points from is that of a Bessel bridge conditioned to remain in a given interval.

+However, the minimum (or maximum) simulated in Algorithm~\ref {algbessel} Step~2 is auxiliary sample path information (as in (\ref{eqdemarg})) and doesn't constitute an essential part of the exact algorithm skeleton, so can be discarded.
+Furthermore, information regarding the sample path minimum and maximum is sufficient in determining an interval for the entire sample path.
+As such, reconsidering $S_1$ ($S_2,S_3,S_4$ can be similarly considered) we have,